Our site is in Beta Live, we welcome your feedback to help us improve the site.

 We will offer you:

-- Care leavers are a priority group for the 16 to 19 Bursary Fund administered by further education colleges, which pays a bursary of up to £1,200 a year to support vulnerable young people to participate in education;
+- Care leavers are a priority group for the 16 to 19 Bursary Fund administered by local secondary schools for their sixth forms and further education colleges, which pays a bursary of up to £1,200 a year to support vulnerable young people to participate in education.

 - Opportunities for work experience, apprenticeships and employment within the council and our partners;